ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 While you might visually inspect code and spot a type mismatch, it’s much more reliable to use automated tools.
 Two of the most popular type checking tools for Python are **mypy** and **pyright**.

 - **Mypy:** Mypy has been around since the early days of Python’s gradual typing experiment (it was developed alongside PEP 484).
 It’s a command-line tool (and a library) that you run on your Python code (or integrate into your editor/IDE) to static-check the types.
 Mypy reads your `.py` files, interprets the type hints, and reports any inconsistencies or errors.
 For example, if you have `def func(x: int) -> None:` and somewhere you call `func("hello")`, mypy will catch that and report an error.
 Mypy aims to be strict and thorough, catching subtle issues (it even tries to infer types of variables where possible and can warn if you, say, add a string and int without any hints given, etc.).
-The philosophy of mypy is to let you start with little to no annotations and gradually add them – it will treat unannotated code as basically `Any` types by default (which don’t produce errors), and as you add annotations, it will enforce them.
+The philosophy of mypy is to let you start with little to no annotations and gradually add them--it will treat unannotated code as basically `Any` types by default (which don’t produce errors), and as you add annotations, it will enforce them.
 As the official mypy documentation states, it “is an optional static type checker for Python that aims to combine the benefits of dynamic (or ‘duck’) typing and static typing” ([mypy - Optional Static Typing for Python](https://mypy-lang.org/#:~:text=Mypy%20is%20an%20optional%20static,with%20basically%20no%20runtime%20overhead)).
 You can run mypy as part of your development or CI (Continuous Integration) to prevent type regressions in a codebase.

 - **Pyright:** Pyright is a newer type checker, open-sourced by Microsoft.
 It is known for being **fast** and is designed to handle very large projects efficiently.
 In fact, Pyright powers the Python type checking in Microsoft’s VS Code editor (the Pylance extension).
 Pyright is written in TypeScript (running on Node.js), which might sound unusual, but it means it’s optimized for speed and can do things like watch files and re-check only what changed, etc. Pyright is also fully aware of all the latest PEPs and typing features.
 According to its documentation, **“Pyright is a full-featured, standards-based static type checker for Python.
 It is designed for high performance and can be used with large Python source bases.”**
 ([microsoft/pyright: Static Type Checker for Python - GitHub](https://github.com/microsoft/pyright#:~:text=Pyright%20is%20a%20full,)) In practice, many developers use Pyright via their editor for instant feedback as they code (and/or in CI as well).
 For instance, as you’re coding, Pyright can underline an inconsistent call in red immediately.
 Pyright is also available as a command-line tool (via npm) if you prefer that route.
-One of its selling points is performance – it’s been noted to be _much_ faster than mypy on large codebases ([Statically type checking Python code using Pyright - DEV Community](https://dev.to/saranshk/statically-type-checking-python-code-using-pyright-2p6p#:~:text=Statically%20type%20checking%20Python%20code,for%20large%20Python%20source%20bases)), though for small-to-medium projects both tools run quickly enough.
+One of its selling points is performance--it’s been noted to be _much_ faster than mypy on large codebases ([Statically type checking Python code using Pyright - DEV Community](https://dev.to/saranshk/statically-type-checking-python-code-using-pyright-2p6p#:~:text=Statically%20type%20checking%20Python%20code,for%20large%20Python%20source%20bases)), though for small-to-medium projects both tools run quickly enough.

 Both mypy and pyright adhere to Python’s typing rules (PEP 484 and successors) pretty closely.
 There are some minor differences and configuration options (for example, how strict they are about certain default behaviors, or handling of untyped code).
 Some teams use one, some use the other, and some even use both (one as an editor linter for speed, another as a final check in CI for thoroughness).
-The good news is you don’t need to lock yourself in – you can try them out and see which fits your workflow.
+The good news is you don’t need to lock yourself in--you can try them out and see which fits your workflow.

 Aside from mypy and pyright, there are other tools worth mentioning: